A categorical reconstruction of crystals and quantum groups at $q=0$: A functorial approach to crystals

-In the setting of functors, the notion of a bimonad is not obvious.
-The subtlety comes from the lack of symmetry when composing functors - there is no natural twist $A\circ B \Rightarrow B \circ A$ for functors $A,B$ on a category $\mathcal{C}$.
-Recall that, for a coalgebra $H$ (in, say, the category of vector spaces) the categories of modules and comodules of $H$ inherit a monoidal structure.
-We wish to generalise the property of bialgebras that allows us to encode the monoidal structure of the categories of modules and comodules, as seen in the previous section.
-To generalise this, recall the definition of a monidal functor.
+Recall that a bialgebra is simultaneously an algebra and a coalgebra where the structure maps are compatible.
+In the setting of functors, there is no analogous notion of a bimonad.
+The subtlety comes from the lack of symmetry when composing functors.
+There is no natural twist $A\circ B \Rightarrow B \circ A$ for functors $A,B$ on a category $\mathcal{C}$, and so, whilst the tensor product of two algebras in a symmetric monoidal category again gives an algebra, the composition of two monads does not naturally give a monad.
+So, if a functor $T$ on a category is both a monad and a comonad, we cannot simply ask that the comultiplication map $T \Rightarrow TT$ be a morphism of monads.
+Recall that, for a bialgebra $H$, the categories of comodules of $H$ inherit a monoidal structure.
+We wish to generalise this property of bialgebras that allows us to encode a monoidal structure on comodules.
+To generalise this, we recall the definition of a monidal functor.
+For more on these notions see \cite{Mo}, \cite{BV}, \cite{BLV} and \cite{PMC}.